-- its ecosystemic services as a distinguishing feature of the country which is strategic in international negotiations. - 3.
-Promote coordinated and joint actions with neighboring countries for the conservation of biodiversity and their common and trans-frontier ecosystemic services. - 4.
-Strengthening of the international position of the country in the field of biodiversity to optimize strategies and improve the mechanisms of international cooperation. - s.
+- 3. Promote coordinated and joint actions with neighboring countries for the conservation of biodiversity and their common and trans-frontier ecosystemic services. - 4.
+Strengthening of the international position of the country in the field of biodiversity to optimize strategies and improve the mechanisms of international cooperation. - 5.
 Development of national actions which contribute to the achievement of global objectives for confronting global environmental change, especially in relation to climate change (including the fight against desertification and drought), the supply of ecosystemic services, biosafety, invasive exotic species and the illegal trafficking of species.

-PROCESS OF FORMULATING

-THE NATIONAL ACTION

-PLAN FOR THE INTEGRAL

-MANAGEMENT OF BIODIVERSITY

-AND ITS ECOSYSTEMIC
+PROCESS OF FORAULATING THE NATIONAL ACTION PLAN FOR THE INTEGRAL MANAGEMENT OF BIODIVERSITY AND ITS ECOSYSTEMIC SERVICES (PANGIBSE)

-SERVICES (PANGIBSE)